opencog/docker/opencog/README.md

 ## Bonus
 There are some "bonus" containers, which might be useful:
-* `claude-code` -- Container with Anthropic's Claude Code installed.
+* `claude-code` -- Image with AtomSpace plus Anthropic's Claude Code.